-- (i) the pre-populated reporting currency shown in the club information schedule is different from the presentation currency of the annual financial statements of the reporting entity/ies; and/or - (ii) the pre-populated reporting period closing month shown in the club information schedule is different from the actual reporting period closing month.
+- (i) the prepopulated reporting currency in the club information schedule is different from that used in the annual financial statements of the reporting entity/ies; - (ii) the prepopulated reporting period closing month in the club information schedule is different from the actual reporting period closing month.

 If the presentation currency is something other than the euro, the club information schedule will display the relevant exchange rates for each reporting period.
-Please refer to the additional guidance in Appendix VIII with regard to financial information that is in a currency other than euros.
+Please refer to the additional guidance in Appendix VIII with regard to financial information denominated in a currency other than euros.

-If a licensee has a reporting period that is greater or less than twelve months, please refer to the additional guidance in Appendix VII.
+If a licensee has a reporting period that is greater or less than twelve months, please refer to the additional quidance in Appendix VII.